-Regardless of which public transport option you choose, it is always a good idea to book in advance to ensure you get the best price.
+Regardless of which public transport option you choose, it is always a good idea to book in advance to ensure you get a great deal.
 We recommend using Omio for both buses and trains in Spain.

 If you want a bit more flexibility or if you want to visit some villages or smaller towns that don’t have as frequent public transport connections, then renting a car in Spain can also be a great option.
-We recommend using RentalCars.com to find and book the best deal on car hire as they aggregate prices across all major companies.
+We recommend using Rentalcars.com to find and book a great deal on car hire as they aggregate prices across many major companies.

 Accommodation in Spain

 Finding accommodation in Spain is another major consideration that you need to take into account before your trip as there are lots of options available.
-Everything from luxury hotels to backpacker hostels are an option throughout Spain so you will be spoilt for choice when travelling in Spain.
+Everything from luxury hotels to backpacker hostels are options throughout Spain so you will be spoilt for choice when travelling in Spain.

 The same comes for hotels — you will find something to suit any budget and presence across Spain.
 If you’re fond of international chains, you will find these, along with cool boutique hotels and more affordable locally run guesthouses and B&Bs.